-In Rehnadee Shum The-Sense-of-I is Naf.
-It is a sense just like our five senses but related to the perception of our being instead of the world.
-A central tenet of Shummef–The Shum Perspective is the evolution of Naf where it develops spiritually over a span of lifetimes through four progressive stages.
+In Rehnadee Shum The Sense-of-I is Naf.
+It is a sense akin to our five senses but related to the perception of our being instead of the world around us.
+A central tenet of Shummef – The Shum Perspective is the evolution of Naf where it develops spiritually over a span of lifetimes through four progressive stages.
 These stages are Naa, Na'a, Na'amm and Va,na'amm.

 - Naf, Our Sixth Sense